IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Universality

 Human rights apply to everyone.
-That is, "all people, everywhere, are entitled to the same fundamental rights and freedoms".^[Human Rights Commission Governance \& Responsibilities Manual] *A Manual on National Human Rights Institutions* explains:
+That is, "all people, everywhere, are entitled to the same fundamental rights and freedoms".\[19] *A Manual on National Human Rights Institutions* explains:

-> The core international human rights treaties, including the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights, also affirm that the rights they contain apply to all persons, without distinction of any kind, and expressly guarantee the right of all people to the equal enjoyment of those rights, regardless of sex.^[Asia Pacific Forum : A Manual for National Human Rights Institutions]
+> The core international human rights treaties, including the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights, also affirm that the rights they contain apply to all persons, without distinction of any kind, and expressly guarantee the right of all people to the equal enjoyment of those rights, regardless of sex.\[48]

 ### Gender stereotypes